lu211/ent_cov_webpage/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-You can then click the URL and the Website should be displayed!
+You can then click the URL and the website should be displayed!